PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/BusinessIntelligenceBlockBVersion3.md

 <br>Intermediate SQL queries

-<br>A) Prepare, and run SQL queries that use COUNT, SUM, MIN, MAX, AVG, GROUP BY, DISTICT, HAVING, DATE, and CASE.
+<br>A) Prepare, and run SQL queries that use COUNT, SUM, MIN, MAX, AVG, GROUP BY, DISTICT, DISTICT ON, HAVING, DATE, and CASE.

 </div>